 - Actively engages in AmeriCorps PAT program-related activities, such as trainings, meetings, presentations, civic reflection and reflective supervision

 - Celebrates program-recognized days and events which include, but are not limited to National Day of Service and Remembrance, Martin Luther King Day, AmeriCorps Week, Home Visitation Advocacy Day, Mayor’s Day, Earth Day and Week of the Young Child

 - Completes the required training for Disaster Response and Recovery as well as Prepare for Life after AmeriCorps Service

-- Completes required trainings, workshops, conferences, etc. to build professional skillsets.
+- Completes the required number of hours of trainings, workshops, conferences, etc. annually to maintain PAT credential

 *As stated in OneStar Terms & Conditions XIV.
 D. :

 In the event of a local, state, or federal disaster declaration, AmeriCorps members may be asked on a volunteer basis or be required by OneStar to activate to assist in disaster response and recovery activities within their communities.
 This may involve virtual service opportunities or in-person service opportunities.
 This may include service opportunities outside of the member’s standard service hours or in place of their standard service duties.
 In the event of a large-scale, high needs local, state, or federal disaster, AmeriCorps members may voluntarily or be required by OneStar to deploy to an area outside of their service area to assist in disaster response and recovery activities.

 Required Qualifications (documentation proving qualification will be collected)